Extremal graphs without exponentially-small bicliques: Introduction

 \paragraph{Paper organization.} We begin by collecting the algebraic tools we require in \Cref{sec:tools}.
 The concept of an $m$-independent set, which is central to the proof of \Cref{thm:turan}, is introduced in \Cref{sec:defindep}.
 The $m$-independent varieties used in the proof of \Cref{thm:turan} are constructed in \Cref{sec:constindep,sec:vdt}.
 Finally, in \Cref{sec:turan,sec:zar} we prove \Cref{thm:turan,thm:zar} respectively.

 \paragraph{Acknowledgments.} I am thankful to Chris Cox for extensive feedback on an earlier version of this paper.
 I am grateful to Jacob Tsimerman for discussions on numerous topics related to this paper, and especially for motivating me to prove \Cref{lem:mdependentdim} in its current form, and to Anamay Tengse, Mrinal Kumar, Ramprasad Saptharishi for spotting a serious error in the proof of \Cref{lem:mdependentdim} in the previous version of this paper.
+Finally, I am grateful to the anonymous referees for a number of constructive comments.